 - Statistical Methods in Health Care Economic Evaluation

-- Cost-effectiveness Analysis in Health Care
+- Behavioural Incentive Design in Health and Health Care

-In all cases, each student's full set of module choices must be approved by the Programme Directors at LSE and the School in order to confirm that students' choices fit with their stated career aims and form a coherent set of modules for the MSc.
+In all cases, each student's full set of module choices must be approved by the Programme Directors at LSE and LSHTM in order to confirm that students' choices fit with their stated career aims and form a coherent set of modules for the MSc.
 Students must also meet the entrance requirements for each particular module.
 Guidance will be provided in the course handbook, to outline the key differences between recommended modules and provide comments where relevant on optional modules - to help both students and tutors differentiate between and make module choices most appropriately.

 As the last major component of the programme, students undertake a research project on a relevant topic – assessed through a written dissertation.
 The project should be an independent piece of work, appropriately guided and supported by a supervisor and other relevant staff.
 Substantive work, including any travel or fieldwork, should start after the exams in the summer.